And sometimes it's necessary to do that, though, to really reach out of the radio and grab your attention.

 And we still think he's dirty.

-And we still think he's guilty and dis well.
+And we still think he's guilty.

 Go ahead and destroy the guy, even though your own investigation proved nothing.